qvantel/orcd-frontend/heatmap_panel/README.md

 This tool provides different use case scenarios i.e. monitoring abnormal activities, see how products evolves and a fancy way to show off the system for potential customers.

 ### Templating
 We are using templates as it provides a good way of sharing data between plugins.
 A template is a variable accessible by all the panels in a dashboard.
 For this dashboard, we're going to use three of them, which are called timetype, category and products.
+More information on Grafana Templates can be found [here](http://docs.grafana.org/reference/templating/).

 * The product template saves the products that should be shown in the graph.
 This is hidden for the user, but visible in the edit templates for the admin.
 * The timetype template is used to change how much time a node should represent, right now we have it setup so it can be 10 seconds, 1 min, 1 hour or 1 day.
 This will change the timetype in both the heatmap and the graph.